Can You Get a Criminal Record for Drunk Driving? Legal Facts

 Long-Term Impact: How Criminal Records Affect Your Life

 A criminal record for drunk driving can significantly impact your employment opportunities, housing applications, and professional licensing.
-Many employers conduct background checks, and a DUI conviction may disqualify you from certain positions.
+Many employers conduct background checks, and a DUI conviction may be considered during hiring decisions, depending on the position and applicable guidelines.
 The Equal Employment Opportunity Commission (EEOC) provides guidelines on how employers can use criminal records in hiring decisions, though DUI convictions often still affect employment prospects.

 The criminal record may also affect your ability to rent apartments, obtain loans, or pursue certain educational opportunities.
 Professional licenses in fields like healthcare, education, or law enforcement may be suspended or revoked.

-Insurance companies will likely increase your rates substantially, and you may be required to carry SR-22 insurance for several years.
+Insurance companies may increase rates following a DUI conviction, and some drivers may be required to meet additional insurance requirements under applicable rules.
 The financial impact extends far beyond initial court costs and fines.

 Legal Process Details: From Arrest to Conviction